NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget pack <your_project>.nuspec
 ```

-When using a Visual Studio project, run `nuget pack` instead with your project file, which will automatically load the project's `.nuspec` file and replace any tokens within it using values in the project file:
+When using a Visual Studio project, run `nuget pack` instead with your project file, which automatically loads the project's `.nuspec` file and replace any tokens within it using values in the project file:

 ```
 nuget pack <your_project>.csproj